ray-project/ray/doc/source/data/transforming-datasets.rst

 .. tabbed:: "Generator UDFs"

   UDFs can also be written as Python generators, yielding multiple outputs for a batch or row instead of a single item.
-Generator UDFs are useful UDFs return large objects.
+Generator UDFs are useful when returning large objects.
 Instead of returning a very large output batch, ``fn`` can instead yield the output batch in chunks to avoid excessive heap memory usage.

   .. warning::
     When applying a generator UDF on individual rows, make sure to use the :meth:`.flat_map() <ray.data.Dataset.flat_map>` API and not the :meth:`.map() <ray.data.Dataset.map>` API.